 at the University of Erlangen-Nürnberg,

-Professor Dowdy is a member of the IFIP Working Group 7.3, an international group of researchers in the area of performance measurement and modeling of computer systems.
-Within the past, Dr. Dowdy has served as the Chair of SIGMETRICS and has served as the senior editor of the "Performance Supplement" project, a joint project sponsored by ACM SIGMETRICS and the Computer Measurement Group (CMG).
+In the past, Professor Dowdy served a member of the IFIP Working Group 7.3, an international group of researchers in the area of performance measurement and modeling of computer systems.
+Dr. Dowdy also served as the Chair of SIGMETRICS and has served as the senior editor of the "Performance Supplement" project, a joint project sponsored by ACM SIGMETRICS and the Computer Measurement Group (CMG).
 He has co-authored three books, P.S. to Operating Systems, Capacity Planning and Performance Modeling, and Performance by Design published by Prentice Hall, and has received research, teaching, and administrative awards.
-Professor Dowdy regularly teaches courses in the areas of operating systems and performance analysis.
-He is also involved in the One Laptop Per Child initiative and with Engineers Without Borders.
-As of 2012, he is on leave and recently spent three months in South America (blog).
+Professor Dowdy has taught many courses, primarily in the areas of operating systems and performance analysis.
+He has also been involved in the One Laptop Per Child initiative and with Engineers Without Borders.
+In 2012, he spent three months in South America (blog).
 In 2014, Larry retired from Vanderbilt University as an emeritus faculty member.